Nuggets (film): Plot and themes

 Nuggets follows a kiwi who encounters nuggets as it walks down a path.
 As it indulges in a nugget, the kiwi experiences a blissful high, causing the kiwi to feel as if it is flying in the air.
 The kiwi progressively experiences diminishing returns with each nugget it consumes, with subsequent flights becoming shorter and the falls back down to the ground becoming harsher, until it stops flying entirely.
 As the kiwi struggles with this, the white background also becomes darker and darker, and the kiwi begins to gain weight.
 At the end, the kiwi — who is now grossly overweight, hunched over, and barely able to walk — is seen looking at one last nugget, contemplating whether to consume it.

 The short portrays the nugget as a metaphor for some sort of drug, with the story itself functioning as an allegory for the stages of addiction.
 While there are no explicit references to drugs, some media publications have suggested the short specifically addresses drug addiction, with HuffPost Korea writing that most YouTube viewers also interpreted this meaning.

 Reception

-The video was covered by media outlets internationally.
+Nuggets was covered by media outlets internationally.
 HuffPost Canada wrote that the kiwi's struggle with addiction was "extraordinarily gripping", opining that "there's something so devastatingly human between the stark black and white lines of German animator Andreas Hykade's five-minute creation."
 RTBF, a Belgian public broadcasting organisation wrote that the mise-en-scène in Nuggets was "refined".
 Writing for Fast Company, Joe Berkowitz called Nuggets "a fully realized allegory for addiction", and opined that it "succinctly captures the heartbreaking reality of addiction."

-The video achieved virality on YouTube, receiving over 3 million views in a little over a month following its release.
+Nuggets achieved virality on YouTube, receiving over 3 million views in a little over a month following its release.
 By April 2015, it reached over 7 million views.
-As of September 2025, the video has received over 31 million views.
+As of May 2026, Nuggets has received over 35 million views.
 Outside of YouTube, Nuggets was also widely shared on Reddit.